sanchezgeek/angryBot/README.md

 5) Hedging

     Hedges positions (manually at the moment, but there are plans for automatic hedging as a separate LockInProfit strategy)
+6) Covering losses by profits from other positions
+7) Lots of other things ...

 At the moment, the bot is showing good results if you don't trade with your hand and just trust what it does.
 But we need to maximize profits.